top of page

 • Improve hip and thoracic mobility: Flexible hips and upper back reduce compensatory stress on the lumbar spine.

-• Warm up before skiing: Include dynamic stretches and activation drills for core, glutes and legs.
+• Warm up before skiing: Include dynamic stretches and activation drills for your core, glutes, and legs.

 • Avoid skiing when fatigued: Core control drops as muscles tire, increasing injury risk.